microsoft/HoloLens-Art-Recommendations/README.md

 # Art Recommendations with the Microsoft HoloLens
 > Replicate this work with any data to create an art-recommendation HoloLens application.

 This project shows an application for augmented reality in museums.
 We provide all the steps necessary to write an art-recommendation application for the Microsoft HoloLens.
-This project makes use of data from [The Metropolitan Museum of Art (The MET) Collection API](https://metmuseum.github.io/), but code is written in way that it can be adapted to other data sources.
+This project makes use of data from [The Metropolitan Museum of Art (The MET) Collection API](https://metmuseum.github.io/), but the code is written in such a way that it can be adapted to other data sources.
 The project consists of two major components, namely the `backend` (for data processing, image similarity search, and web app endpoint deployment) and the `frontend` (Unity application and visualization for the Hololens), in which we build off of [this tutorial](https://docs.microsoft.com/en-us/windows/mixed-reality/mr-azure-302).
 We step through the components and how to replicate the work in this document.

 *Key Topics: Microsoft HoloLens, Unity, Computer Vision, Docker, Python, C#*